nexushoratio/userscripts/lib/userscript.md

 * environmentData - Raw text about the current environment.
 * getValue - Fetches value from userscript storage if granted.
 * setValue - Sets a value in userscript storage if granted.
+* setAutoManageLoggerConfigs - Control persistent saving of Logger configuration in userscript storage.

 More details are in [userscript.js](userscript.js) as JSDoc.